-Traffic Signal Upgrades/Revisions
+Traffic Signal Infrastructure

 The City of Pittsburgh's Department of Mobility & Infrastructure (DOMI) is responsible for the maintenance and operation of 615 traffic signals and 92 flashing devices.
 DOMI is routinely replacing, upgrading, and assessing the need for traffic signalization on an ongoing basis.
 These improvement projects are funded through various sources, including the City of Pittsburgh Capital Budget, developer commitments and state-funded grants.
 This engage page is the hub for small-scale, city-wide traffic signal projects.